dthierry/k_aug/README.md

  * [MC30](http://www.hsl.rl.ac.uk/catalogue/mc30.html) (HSL) (NOW OPTIONAL)
  * [Pardiso](https://pardiso-project.org/) (NOT SUPPORTED ANYMORE)

-## Note
- * In some systems zlib might be required.
-For example, in ubuntu one can get it by using `sudo apt install zlib1g-dev`.
-On a mac `brew install zlib` reportedly works.

 ## Installation
  1. Be sure to have a steady internet connection.
 Enter thirdparty directory and run the get.X or help.X scripts in the following order: